I built a CLI to fix the encoding/newline/whitespace noise that pollutes your diffs

 I got tired of fixing this manually on every project, so I built code‑normalizer‑pro – a CLI that handles all of it in one pass.

-One command normalizes an entire directory:
+A single command normalizes an entire directory:

-• Converts encoding to UTF‑8 (handles UTF‑16, UTF‑8‑BOM, Windows‑1252, Latin‑1, and more)
+• Convert encoding to UTF‑8 (supports UTF‑16, UTF‑8‑BOM, Windows‑1252, Latin‑1, etc.)

-• Strips trailing whitespace from every line
+• Strip trailing whitespace from every line

-• Skips binary files automatically
+• Automatically skip binary files

 pip install code-normalizer-pro

-Requires Python 3.10+.
-Core has zero dependencies beyond tqdm for progress bars.
+• Core has zero dependencies beyond tqdm for progress bars.

 Basic usage